 Each and every one of my failures built me into the man I am today, but it didn’t have to be that way.
 At any juncture, I could have thrown in the towel and abandoned what I knew to be my mission and passion.
 I could have taken a more traditional road, working a corporate job to build up my 401k until I had enough to retire comfortably.
 That’s right for some people, but not for me; I was destined to carve my own winding path through life.
 Along the way, the ups and downs of my chosen path taught me a lot about what it takes to fail successfully.

-Open-mindedness and Curiosity
+Open-mindedness and curiosity

 Don’t cling too tightly to your ideas about what success could look like.
 Pose more questions and consider more possibilities.
 Instead of banging your head against a wall trying to make your current plan work, ask yourself, “What have I learned from plan A that I could apply to plan B, C, D, E?”

 I think I’m pretty risk-averse, but I’m also intensely curious about what will happen if I just try.
 That’s propelled me to take leaps when other people would have stayed put.
-Australian poet Erin Hanson captured it perfectly in her much-memed sentiment, “There is freedom waiting for you, on the breezes of the sky.
-And you ask, ‘What if I fall?’
-Oh, but my darling, ‘What if you fly?’”

-Lack of Ego and Attachment to Outcomes
+Lack of ego and attachment to outcomes